 What is the Current Travel Ban?

-Following months of back and forth between the Trump Administration and the federal courts, on September 24, 2017, President Trump issued a new Travel Ban limiting entry to the United States and applying travel restrictions for certain people from eight countries: Chad, Iran, Libya, North Korea, Syria, Venezuela, Yemen, and Somalia.
-On April 10, 2018, the White House announced that it would lift travel restrictions on nationals of Chad, bringing the list of countries impacted by the new Travel Ban to seven:
+On June 26, 2018, the U.S. Supreme Court held that President Trump’s third travel ban, issued on September 24, 2017, was not unconstitutional.
+This ban applies varying travel and immigration restrictions for certain people from eight countries: Chad, Iran, Libya, North Korea, Syria, Venezuela, Yemen, and Somalia.
+On April 10, 2018, the White House announced that it would lift restrictions on nationals of Chad, bringing the list of countries impacted by the new Travel Ban to seven:

 - North Korea